Reduced Order Model Predictive Control for Parametrized Parabolic Partial Differential Equations: Numerical Results

-We again observe that the average stabilizing horizons decrease with increasing $N$ and are almost identical to the reference value for $N = 66$ and $82$.
-Recalling that $K_{\textrm{max}} = 75$ is the largest possible prediction horizon, we conclude that the RB-MPC feedback control $\kappa_N$ obviously did not meet the desired stability criterion for $\mu_1=0.75$ and $\lambda= 2\cdot10^{-6}$.
-We also observed that our algorithm often reached the maximum prediction horizon $K_{\textrm{max}}$ as soon as the output was close to the desired output, i.e., $s = 1$.
-In actual practice, we can only expect to steer the system into a small neighborhood of the desired state as numerical errors may dominate the computation of the suboptimality degree from there on.
-This is related to the issue of practical controllability, see~\cite{GP09} for more information.
-As opposed to the previous example, we note that the average minimal stabilizing horizon is higher for smaller $\lambda$.
-This is due to the fact that a smaller $\lambda$ results in a higher control effort and the desired output is thus reached sooner than for larger $\lambda$.
+As opposed to the previous example, we note that the average minimal stabilizing horizon for this numerical example is higher for smaller $\lambda$.
+This is due to the fact that a smaller $\lambda$ results in a higher control effort and the desired output is thus reached sooner for smaller values of $\lambda$ than for larger values of $\lambda$.
 Since the stabilizing horizon is larger in this case as just mentioned, we also obtain a larger horizon on average.

 So far we accepted the RB-MPC feedback control $\kappa_N$ in Algorithm~\ref{alg:Adaptive_RB_MPC} as soon as the suboptimality degree $\tilde{\omega}_{N,K}(\mu)$ became positive.
 However, we can increase the stability margin of the feedback law by incorporating a threshold $\omega_{\min}>0$ in the algorithm, i.e., we modify the stability condition and accept $K$ as soon as $\tilde{\omega}_{N,K}(\mu)>\omega_{\min}>0$ holds.
 Although this approach will increase the minimal stabilizing horizon, it may improve the smoothness of the control and the control performance.
 In Table~\ref{tab:WP_MinH_uc_omega} and Figure~\ref{fig:WP_MinH_uc_omega_mu1_1.75} we show the results corresponding to Table~\ref{tab:WP_MinH_uc} and Figure~\ref{fig:WP_MinH_uc_mu1_1.75} for a threshold $\omega_{\min}=0.2$.
 As expected, we observe an increase in the minimal stabilizing horizon, but at the same time a smoother control and hence output as a function of time.
 This effect will be more pronounced in the control constrained case discussed next.